Blog

 The immune system is more than just a security system – it’s also vital for cellular regeneration and the recovery of an organism.

-Much emphasis is placed on either bolstering or suppressing the militant aspects of the immune system.
-However, without taking into account the regenerative side of immunity, it may as well be likened to a gun without a safety switch!
+Much emphasis is placed on either enhancing or suppressing the defensive aspects of the immune system.
+However, neglecting the regenerative aspects of immunity can be likened to having a gun without a safety switch—both dangerous and incomplete.

 There Are Two Sides to the Immune System

-The immune system is often divided into two main branches: the innate and adaptive immune systems.
+The immune system is usually classified into two main branches: the innate and adaptive immune systems.
 Each branch has macro and micro components that work in unison to protect the body.
 [1]

 Innate Immunity